Jaya435/JBATest/README.md

 # JBA Code Challenge

-Repository contains python project that can read in a text file then extract the headers and main body of data.
+Repository contains a python project that can read in a text file then extract the headers and main body of data.
 The header is transformed into a dictionary and the main data body is transformed into an array to be inserted into an sqlite3 database.

 ## Getting Started